Identifying Best Candidates for Busbar Splitting: Introduction and motivation

 References ~\cite{Ruiz_2011} and~\cite{Fuller_2012} propose a heuristic to select the most relevant lines to be switched in the OTS problem based on the difference in LMPs between the two ends of a branch, multiplied by the power flow through the branch.
 Additional sensitivity criteria for line selection are investigated in~\cite{Ruiz_2012}.
 Moreover, potential remedial actions are identified by studying congestion zones in~\cite{Khanabadi_2013} for the OTS problem and in~\cite{Heidarifar2016,Zhou2021ACC} for the BuS problem.~\cite{Heidarifar2021} extends the methodology in~\cite{Heidarifar2016} by adding a pre-screening step that uses LMPs associated with active and reactive power and only considers substations with four or more connected lines to identify relevant busbars for OTS.
 Other references~\cite{Wang2023,Sogol_2021} develop heuristics for selecting the most relevant busbars in BuS based on the load margin~\cite{Wang2023} and for selecting the best breakers in node-breaker modelling~\cite{Sogol_2021} using i) the maximum increase in the congestion rent, ii) the reduction in total generation costs and iii) the largest absolute value of LMP difference across any line in the system.
 The latter metric is similar to~\cite{Ruiz_2011}, but without considering the power through the lines.
 Finally, ~\cite{Morsy2022} selects buses with ten or more connected components as candidates for topology optimization.
+The existing above-mentioned metrics to select the most relevant elements for grid topology optimization mainly rely on single $\Delta_{LMP}$s through a branch connected to a given busbar, without including $\Delta_{LMP}$ patterns throughout all the branches connected to it.
+In addition, except for~\cite{Heidarifar2021}, they rely on the linear DC approximation of the OPF problem, without considering the grid's reactive power and voltage magnitude levels.
+These factors are becoming increasingly important in modern converter-dominated power systems, and their mismanagement could lead to events such as the Iberian blackout in April 2025~\cite{Iberian_blackout}.

 In previous work~\cite{Bastianel,Bastianel_2025}, we observed that only certain busbars lead to a reduction in generation costs when only one busbar was allowed to be split at a time.
-However, if applied to a large system, having to exhaustively checking all busbars adds significant computational cost.
-The goal in this paper is therefore to identify the small subset of buses that will reduce generation cost if we optimize their topology.
+However, if applied to a large system, having to exhaustively check all busbars adds a significant computational cost to the optimization problem.
+The goal in this paper is therefore to identify a small subset of busbars that will reduce generation cost if we optimize their topology.
+These busbars are selected a priori through the proposed metrics, based on the grid topology and on the results of the AC-OPF formulation.

 Table~\ref{table:metrics_literature} summarizes the most relevant metrics emerging from the literature, and whether they were related to OTS or BuS in the aforementioned publications.
 The new metrics proposed in this work are introduced later in Section~\ref{sec:metrics}.